submariner-io/submariner-website/src/content/getting-started/architecture/globalnet/_index.en.md

   on the Gateway Node.
 * Whenever a Service is annotated with a globalIp, creates an ingress rule to direct all traffic destined to the Service's globalIp to the
   Service's `kube-proxy` iptables chain which in turn directs traffic to Service's backend Pods.
-* On deletion of Pod, Service or ServiceExport, clean up the rules from the gateway node.
+* Clean up the rules from the gateway node on the deletion of a Pod, Service, or ServiceExport.

 Globalnet currently relies on `kube-proxy` and thus will only work with deployments that use `kube-proxy`.